A Rigorous Quantum Framework for Inequality-Constrained and Multi-Objective Binary Optimization: Abstract

 \section{Abstract}

-Encoding combinatorial optimization problems into physically meaningful Hamiltonians with tractable energy landscapes forms the foundation of quantum optimization.
-Numerous works have studied such efficient encodings for the class of Quadratic Unconstrained Binary Optimization (QUBO) problems.
-However, many real-world tasks are constrained, and handling equality and, in particular, inequality constraints on quantum computers remains a major challenge.
-In this letter, we show that including inequality constraints is equivalent to solving a multi-objective optimization.
-This insight motivates the Multi-Objective Quantum Approximation (\emph{MOQA}) framework, which approximates the maximum via smaller $p$-norms and comes with rigorous performance guarantees. \emph{MOQA} operates directly at the Hamiltonian level and is compatible with, but not restricted to, ground-state solvers such as quantum adiabatic annealing, the Quantum Approximate Optimization Algorithm (QAOA), or imaginary-time evolution.
-Moreover, it is not limited to quadratic functions.
+Encoding objectives into Hamiltonians forms the foundation of quantum optimization.
+Including inequality constraints into these encodings remains a major challenge.
+In this letter, we show that including inequality constraints is equivalent to having multiple objectives.
+This insight motivates the Multi-Objective Quantum Approximation (\emph{MOQA}) framework, which comes with rigorous performance guarantees. \emph{MOQA} operates directly at the Hamiltonian level and is compatible with ground state solvers such as quantum annealing or the Quantum Approximate Optimization Algorithm (QAOA).